ramiisinportland/week-4/README.md

 Code: userInput(toppings)
 Expected Output: toppings

-Test: "It should return size of pizza"
+Test: "It should return the size of pizza"
 Code: userInput(size of choice)
-Expected Output: size of pizza
+Expected Output: the size of the pizza

 Test: "It should return size with topping with price calculation"
 Code: userInput(size and topping of choice)
-Expected Output: size of pizza and price caculated
+Expected Output: the size of pizza and price calculated

 Test: "It should increment the price for the pizza by 2 dollars from small to large"
 Code: userInput(The topping, the size of choice )